Cheesecake Stuffed Strawberries are a sweet treat with less guilt. Perfectly sweet and poppable, they're perfect for any occasion!

 LET ME TELL YOU ABOUT THE FOOD.

-I drool as I scroll by decadent recipes like Cinnamon Roll Pancakes that would surely send me into a wonderful, Cinnabon-sized sugar-coma upon first bite,
+I drool as I scroll by decadent recipes like Cinnamon Roll Pancakes that would surely send me into a wonderful, Cinnabon-sized sugar-coma upon first bite.

 Cheesecake.
 Stuffed.
 Strawberries.
 People.
 These babies are right up there with chocolate-covered-frozen-cheesecake-on-a-stick in terms of cheesecake ingenuity.
 I nearly fell off my chair when I saw them on the boards!

-I made a batch of these stuffed stunners yesterday afternoon, and took a plate over to my parent’s house to give them a taste.
+I made a batch of these stuffed stunners yesterday afternoon then took a plate over to my parent’s house to give them a taste.
 I was quite sad for my Mother’s poor timing, as she was at Kohl’s when I showed up, and my Dad – whose sweet tooth rivals my own – simply cannot be trusted around a plate of goodies unattended.
-I made him promise he’d save her a few, but chances seemed slim as he mumbled “Uh-huh.
-Sure.
-Whatever you say!” in between mouthfuls of stuffed strawberries.

 A text message from my Mom a few hours later confirmed that he had indeed pulled through for his dear wife.